 As a rule of thumb, the more functionality your app provides, the more it will cost to develop.

-As outlined, simple apps offer smaller feature sets, use fewer software libraries, and have straightforward user interfaces.
+As outlined, simple apps offer smaller feature sets, fewer software libraries, and straightforward user interfaces.
 These apps focus on delivering one or two functions to their users and don’t have complex backend infrastructures.
-A simple concept would be an app designed to remind its users of an event, or a news app that downloads content from pre-existing RSS feeds.
+A simple concept would be an app designed to remind users of an event, or a news app that downloads content from pre-existing RSS feeds.

 A simple alarm app on the left vs. a complex fantasy football app on the right.

 Some apps ride the line between simple and complex apps.
 For example, a messaging app that allows users to send each other fun pictures with text overlays requires some backend infrastructure.
 It also requires a well-designed user interface.
 But it doesn’t require the kind of extensive software architecture found in enterprise-level apps.
 As a rule of thumb, the more your app does, the more it will cost to develop.

 Look!
 Video!
 Top 10 Ways to Get Accurate Mobile App Cost Estimates

 Once you’ve identified your app’s purpose and functions, it’s time to decide the platform it’s built on.
 This decision boils down to developing natively for Google’s Android, Apple’s iOS, or both using cross-platform development tools.

 Natively written apps may use all aspects of the device’s capabilities and operating system functions.
 For iOS development, this means an app written in Apple’s programming language, Swift.
 For Android, native apps are written in Kotlin or Java.
 Because these platforms use different programming languages, it may cost more to release native apps on both.